 Have The War On Drugs raised the bar?
 Definitely.
 This is an album that we’d have no problem sharing with even the most critical of our music-loving friends.

 The words gorgeous, breathtaking, and cinematic are far too frequently used, and I’m as guilty as the next music writer.
 But then arrives an album that just not merely defines these terms, but transcends them.
 That record is A Deeper Understanding, the new album by The War On The Drugs.
 It is like a great book – one that grabs your attention immediately and you cannot let it go even for a moment.
-It’s the record you want to take with you on occasions, whether it is on a road trip as Hollie suggests or even to the most private of rooms for you to enjoy without interruption.
+It’s the record you want to take with you on occasions, whether it is on a road trip as Hollie suggests or even to the most private of rooms where you enjoy without interruption.

 Moments of immense intimacy are heard on the jazz-bar number, “Knocked Down”, and the tenderly melancholic “Clean Living”.
 Both evoke images of places we only see in dreams.
 Places where true solitude and peace can found.
 Granduciel’s lyrics on the latter aid in this imagery: